-I was a non-conformist before I knew what it was, and I have a deep sense of individuality.
-I think this helps me appreciate the unique, and the different, and the outlier.
+I was a non-conformist before I knew what it meant, and I have a deep sense of individuality.
+I think this helps me appreciate the unique, the different, and the outlier.

 I have a lot of healthy skepticism: I continually assess and re-assess everything going on around me, including me and my own thinking.

 I'm also the early to bed and early to rise type, and I've been that way since the olden days, so if having a partner who's a night owl is important to you, I will totally bum you out.